PIut02/ROG-Zephyrus-G14-GA401-Hackintosh/README.md

 - NVIDIA graphics card
 - Some Fn shortcut keys
 - After using Windows and restarting to macOS, there is no sound from the headphones.
 A forced shutdown and reboot will make it work normally again.
-- ~~VCN (video/image hardware encoding/decoding) still has some problems, can be used but not guaranteed, turned off by default, to turn on, please add `-ChefKissInternal` to `boot-args`.
-For details, please go to the NootedRed page to see the latest progress.~~(The latest repository has already removed these codes.)
+- VCN (video/image hardware encoding/decoding) still has some problems, can be used but not guaranteed, turned off by default, to turn on, please add `-ChefKissInternal` to `boot-args`.

 ### Tips